Section 7.1.1. Unworked Holidays Sample Clauses

 • Designated Holidays A part-time employee shall not be paid for the designated holidays but shall, instead be paid a premium of four and one-quarter (4.25%) per cent for all straight-time hours during the period of part-time employment.

-• Vacations and Holidays The Executive will be entitled to three (3) weeks' paid vacation each calendar year in accordance with the vacation policies of the Employer in effect for its executive officers from time to time.
-The Executive will also be entitled to the paid holidays and other paid leave set forth in the Employer's policies.
-Vacation days during any calendar year that are not used by the Executive during such calendar year may be used in any subsequent calendar year; provided, however, that no more than six weeks' paid vacation may be accrued or carried forward.
+• Vacations and Holidays The Executive will be entitled to four weeks paid vacation each Fiscal Year in accordance with the vacation policies of the Employer in effect for its executive officers from time to time.
+Vacation must be taken by the Executive at such time or times as approved by the Chairman of the Board or Chief Executive Officer.
+The Executive will also be entitled to the paid holidays set forth in the Employer's policies.
+Vacation days and holidays during any Fiscal Year that are not used by the Executive during such Fiscal Year may not be used in any subsequent Fiscal Year.

 • PAID HOLIDAYS 12.01 (a) A full-time employee who otherwise qualifies hereunder shall receive the following paid holidays: New Year's Day (Jan.
 1st) Labour Day 3rd Monday in February Thanksgiving Day Easter Monday Remembrance Day (Nov.11th) Good Friday Christmas Day (Dec.
 25th) Victoria Day Boxing Day (Dec.
 26th) Canada Day (July 1st) Civic Holiday